Skip to content

 Linus Van Pelt is an integral character in the “Peanuts” universe.
 As Charlie Brown’s best friend and younger sister of the main antagonist Lucy, he’s known for his voice of sanity and philosophical quips.
 We realized $79,585 for this early “Peanuts” strip from 1953 featuring Snoopy on all fours and Linus without his trademark blanket.

-Thank you for visiting our top ten Peanuts strip sales.
-Please feel free to reach out to us ([email protected]) if you have any questions or if you’d like to sell, consign or simply have us appraise your Peanuts strip.
+Thank you for visiting our top ten Peanuts comic strip sales.
+Please feel free to reach out to us ([email protected]) if you have any questions or if you’d like to sell, consign or simply have us appraise your Peanuts comic strip.
+Learn more about our 1964 Charles Schulz Peanuts comic strip art.

 FAQ